 Dawn attempted to shine through the smoky shadows that were sweeping around the cottage.
 A helicopter whirred in the sky somewhere.
 A mob of roos bounced through the property, already ahead of us.

 The cars were ready and idling.
-Jess sat in the passenger seat of Adele’s van, looking on as Papa hosed down the walls and verandah with the garden hose.
+Jess sat in the passenger seat of Adele’s van, looking on as Papa hosed down the walls and verandah.
 With Papa busy outside, I slipped into his room, opened his closet, and pulled out some spare clothes.
 I found his hiking shoes standing next to the can he was carrying the previous day.
 It was empty, and smelled of petrol.
 I opened the safe.
 The combination was unchanged: Chopin’s birth date.
 As I closed the front door and left the cottage, I didn’t look behind.